eltonLionel/product_recommendation/README.md

 # product_recommendation
-webapp to recommend products to users, based on their previous purchases or based on product popularity
+Webapp to recommend products to users, based on their previous purchases or based on product popularity

+App is hosted at : http://xyzstocksticker.pythonanywhere.com/